mikemaccana/serverless-starter-kit/README.md

-# Fullstack Serverless Starter Kit
+# Serverless Starter Kit

 <img alt="logos" src="/public/images/logos.svg"/>

  - [AWS SAM](https://aws.amazon.com/serverless/sam/)
- - Ne need to create `sam.yaml` files manually - [Architect Serverless](https://arc.codes) generates them for you.
-See `arc` in the `package.json` to see the input!
+ - No need to create `sam.yaml` files manually - [Architect Serverless](https://arc.codes) generates them for you.
+See `arc` in the `package.json`!
- - Pure ES2017 `await` style code without callbacks for routes or middleware - Arc lambdas simply return responses, and middleware can be chained together by returning a response (ending processing) or a modified request (passing to the next step in middleware)
+ - Pure ES2017 `await` style code *with no callbacks used for routes or middleware* - Arc lambdas simply return responses, and middleware can be chained together by returning a response (ending processing) or a modified request (passing to the next step in middleware)
  - [Svelte](https://svelte.dev/) using TypeScript, for fast, simple and small code without the overhead of a virtual DOM.
  - [eslint using TypeScript](https://github.com/typescript-eslint/typescript-eslint)
  - tests using [TS jest](https://kulshekhar.github.io/ts-jest/)
  - Types for the Arc `Request` and `Response` objects
  - An `.env` for secrets
+ - Users and passwords using bcrypt
  - A neat HTML5 view
  - Live Reloading